ivanmlaborda/bootcamp-group-project-twitch/readme.md

 ## [SkyStream Web App](https://ivanmlaborda.github.io/bootcamp-group-project-twitch/)

-This repository contains a Web App build with HTML, CSS ,JS and Angular at [Skylab Coders Academy](http://www.skylabcoders.com/es/) Full Stack Web Development Bootcamp.
+This repository contains a Web App build with AngularJS framework, JS, HTML, CSS/SASS, and Bootstrap at [Skylab Coders Academy](http://www.skylabcoders.com/es/) Full Stack Web Development Bootcamp.

 [SkyStream](https://ivanmlaborda.github.io/bootcamp-group-project-twitch/) use the [TWITCH API](https://dev.twitch.tv/) to search for streams , top videos of the moment and games that they have..
 All results will be shown indicating the name of the game, channel or video.